Spider-Man: Turn Off the Dark: In popular cultureSpider-Man's troubled production history, particularly the frequent cast injuries, made the musical a common subject of parody and ridicule in other media.

-Long after its closure, Turn off the Dark would be the subject of a politician's claim: A February 2023 report by Bloomberg News indicated that, when running for Congress in 2021, George Santos contended that he worked as a producer on the musical.
+When running for Congress in 2021, George Santos contended that he worked as a producer on the musical.
 Show producer Michael Cohl brushed off the claim, noting to Bloomberg that Santos had never worked on the show nor did his name appear on its playbills.

-(Santos was elected to represent New York's 3rd congressional district in November 2022, but his first few weeks in office would be plagued by revelations that he fabricated aspects of his personal and professional backgrounds.)
+Swiss Miss, an original character created by Taymor and Berger for the show's Sinister Six, makes a brief visual cameo in Spider-Man: Across the Spider-Verse as a prisoner in Spider-Society' headquarters.
+Producer Phil Lord confirmed her inclusion via Twitter.

+In December 2023, a screenplay about the troubled production of the musical, Boy Falls From Sky by Hunter Toro, was included on The Black List, an annual survey of the "most-liked" motion picture screenplays not yet produced.

 Recordings

 A Broadway concept album, produced by Steve Lillywhite, was released on June 14, 2011.
 On May 25, 2011, a single version of "Rise Above", titled Rise Above 1: Reeve Carney Featuring Bono and the Edge, was released digitally.

 The music video was released on July 28, 2011 and for the Billboard chart week of August 13, 2011 the single debuted on the Adult Top 40 chart at position 40, and peaked at position 34.
 On the Billboard Hot 100, the single peaked at position 74.